1. What is a New Hire Checklist?

 Create a feedback survey and send it to your employee to fill out while they’re on their probation.
 The responses you get will help you formulate a better onboarding checklist for managers.
 It indicates if your onboarding process went off as smoothly as you envisioned.
 Add this to your new hire checklist for managers to make the list more comprehensive!

 Remember to check in on new hires every quarter or bi-annually.
 Get direct updates from them to see how they work with the team.
 You can also check in on their assigned buddy to see how they respond and react, and whether they are able to work equally well independently.

-The onboarding process depends on your company’s work policies.
+The onboarding checklist for managers depends on your company’s work policies.
 If you’re a fully remote firm, you’ll need to follow the process entirely online and be more intentional about it so as to not risk losing sight and track of current and new members.